-Boards and commissions have a quorum present when a majority of their total current membership is present.
-"Total Current membership" means the number of members indicated in Section 2.A (I) through (VIII) provided for when the board or commission was created; i.e., the Planning Commission has a total membership of seven is defined as the official membership, less any seats that are formally vacant through resignation, unfilled vacancy or removal.
+Boards and commissions have a quorum when a majority of their current membership is present.
+"Current membership" is defined as the official membership, less any seats that are formally vacant through resignation, unfilled vacancy or removal.

 (IV) Majority and Abstentions